uviclibraries/rstudio/ggplot2-data.md

 We can see that the dataset is composed of 1795 observations of chocolates, where 9 variables have been measured.
 The result also shows you the names of the variables and the type of each variable.
 With this type of result, you can identify certain elements of your dataset that you might want to clean before starting with data visualization and analysis.

-In the above example, you can see that variable names do not have a standardized format such as all lower caps, or using "." or "_" instead of spaces.
+In the above example, you can see that variable names do not have a standardized format such as all lower caps, or using only "." or "_" instead of spaces.
 Moreover, you can see that the percent of cocoa in each chocolate was read as a character because it contains the % sign, but you might want to make this into numeric values for data analysis.
 Next, we will see simple ways to clean your data.

 ### 1.4 Clean your data